Dr Qian Liu

 Tel: +44 (0)24 765 24147

 Jane Qian Liu is Associate Professor in Translation and Chinese Studies.
 She completed her DPhil degree in Oriental Studies at University of Oxford, and taught four years at Beijing Normal University.
 She also taught modern and contemporary Chinese literature at the University of British Columbia before joining Warwick.
 She has published in English and in Chinese on modern Chinese literature, translation studies, and comparative literature, including Transcultural Lyricism: Translation, Intertextuality, and the Rise of Emotion in Modern Chinese Love Fiction, 1899-1925 (Brill, 2017), and ‘The Making of Transcultural Lyricism in Su Manshu’s Fiction Writing’ (Modern Chinese Literature and Culture, 2016).
-Her current research examines literary reflections of particular affective expressions in early Republican China.
 She is associate editor of Comparative Literature & World Literature, an academic journal published biannually.

 Jane Qian Liu's research examines the creative translation carried out by Chinese translators at the beginning of the twentieth century, how they read, misread, and rewrote foreign fictional works.
 She also discusses the intertextual relationship between modern Chinese literature and translations of European literature.
 Her first book, Transcultural Lyricism: Translation, Intertextuality, and the Rise of Emotion in Modern Chinese Love Fiction, 1899-1925 ((Brill, 2017) focuses on the intricate process of literary influence in translingual and cross-cultural settings, and in particular that which is reflected in literary translation and creation.
-She is currently working on her second monograph which explores the reception of translated love stories among Chinese readers in early twentieth century and contains the scenario with a brand new conceptual framework, combining the examination of translated texts with the experience of reading, and ultimately that of metaphysical reflections on the phenomenon of morbus litterarius.
+She is currently completing her second monograph which explores the reading of translated love stories among Chinese readers in early twentieth century and contains the scenario with a brand new conceptual framework, combining the examination of translated texts with the experience of reading, and ultimately that of metaphysical reflections on the phenomenon of morbus litterarius.

 Teaching and supervision

-Dr. Liu supervises PhD and MA dissertations related to Translation and Chinese Studies.
-She welcomes perspective PhD students who intends to work on topics related to literary translation, East-West cultural and literary exchanges, and history of translation in China in the nineteenth and twentieth centuries.
+Dr. Liu supervises PhD and MA dissertations related to Translation and Chinese Studies, in particular, those who intends to work on topics related to literary translation, East-West cultural and literary exchanges, and history of translation in China in the nineteenth and twentieth centuries.
+For inquiries, prospective PhD students should contact Dr Caroline Summers (firstname.lastname@example.org) who is our PGR advisor.